Q. I took an advanced level stats course, but it is not within the required time frame. Can an exception be granted for me?

 No. The School of Nursing faculty has determined that the course must have been taken within a specific number of years, depending on the program.

-- For MEPN: Beginning with the 2017 application cycle, statistics must be from within three years of the application deadline.
+- For MEPN: Statistics must be completed within three years of the application deadline.

 No. We will require that you provide an official transcript showing that you completed a course for college credit.

-If I took a statistics or quantitative research methods course for psychology, business, environmental science, public health, or other field, will it be acceptable?
+Q. If I took a statistics or quantitative research methods course for psychology, business, environmental science, public health or other field, will it be acceptable?